Expert knowledge, pedagogy and (legal) machine learning

 Transitions, community and university exit

-This is a large work-stream that draws on existing work on student transitions (Peake, Newbery-Jones, Cairns), access to HE and the Professions (Francis, Sommerlad, Taylor-Harding), issues of resilience and student engagement (Bleasdale, Humphreys), strategic concerns around retention and formal continuation at points in the University life course (Taylor, Yeomans, Jones) and progress to postgraduate study (Brown).
+This is a large work-stream that draws on existing work on student transitions (Peake, Newbery-Jones, Cairns), access to HE and the Professions (Francis, Sommerlad, Fox), issues of resilience and student engagement (Bleasdale), strategic concerns around retention and formal continuation at points in the University life course (Taylor, Yeomans, Jones) and progress to postgraduate study (Brown).
 It has the potential to build on the work being undertaken by the Laidlaw Scholar within CIRLE (2018-20).

 Retention has traditionally been conceived in terms of retaining students on the enrolment register at the key points of HESA return.
 However, the work-stream seeks to explore whether this is an unnecessarily narrow conception of non-continuation.
 It aims to develop a broader conception of University exit.
 By this we mean,